Simulations of gravitational collapse in null coordinates IV: evolving through the event horizon, with an application to the spherical charged scalar field: Numerical methods

 We linearly interpolate $G$ from the mid-points to grid points (and we linearly extrapolate to the grid points $i=1$ and $i=N_x$).
 This is second-order accurate but with an additional error from the interpolation, and it is no longer causal.
 However, we need $G$ at grid points only for output and to initialise $\ln G$ from initial data in Bondi gauge.
 The non-causality does not matter for output and initialisation.
 To evaluate the compactness $C$ when $G$ is constrained, we use $V$ on grid points.

-As $G$ varies rapidly in $u$ and $x$, but is constrained to be strictly positive, we evolve $\ln G$ rather than $G$.
+$G$ varies rapidly in $u$ and $x$, but is constrained to be strictly positive.
+To avoid it becoming negative through numerical error, we evolve $\ln G$ rather than $G$.
 We find $G$ at grid points by exponentiating, and hence on mid-points by linear interpolation.
 To evaluate the compactness $C$ when $G$ is evolved, we us $R_{,x}$ on gridpoints, which is not causal.
 Again we do not see an adverse effect.

 In the evolution equations

 where $f$ stands for $\psi$, $\chi$, $R$ and $\ln G$, we discretize the transport term $f_{,x}$ by second-order upwinding, depending on the sign of $B$.
 If our solution method for the hierarchy equations is also causal, as defined above, our complete numerical method is strictly causal, in the sense that all grid points are computed only from grid points in their causal past.
 In particular, with $B<0$ at $i=N_x$ and $i=N_x-1$ , the outer boundary is treated numerically like any other point.